21 Dec Delivering an Effective Year End Performance Review

 Set a Positive Tone

-Always focus on the positive aspects of the employee’s performance, especially at the beginning of the conversation.
+For an effective performance review, always focus on the positive aspects of the employee’s performance, especially at the beginning of the conversation.
 When discussing negative aspects of performance, direct the discussion towards ways to improve.
 Speak directly so they realize the impact of their underperformance and cite examples from the past year.

 Be genuine and show them that you truly do want them to succeed.
 When you motivate employees it creates excitement – and excited employees are much more likely to develop and contribute to your organization.